ZenetHost/docs/zenetdocs/docs/Rules/hostingrules.md

 # 📜 Hosting rules
-## you are obliged to follow these rules if you use our services
+## You are obliged to follow these rules if you use our services

 :::caution